luiscruz/course_sustainableSE/2026/p1_measuring_software/g3_LLM_efficiency.md

 5. Retrieve all CSV files.

 ## Data integrity
-To protect integrity, we ensure to only generate unbiased data and the external factors has minimal influence with the measurements.
+To protect data integrity, we ensure to only generate unbiased data and the external factors has minimal influence with the measurements.
 For every summary, the experiment is repeared 30 times and we monitored that there is at least an answer for every exam question.